Pennsylvania Senate candidate Fetterman says he had a stroke

 Associated Press

 HARRISBURG, Pa.
 (AP) — Pennsylvania Lt.
-Gov. John Fetterman, the leading Democrat in the state’s high-profile Senate contest, has suffered a stroke but is on his way to a “full recovery,” his campaign said on Sunday.
+Gov. John Fetterman, the leading Democrat in the state’s high-profile Senate contest, suffered a stroke just days before the primary election but was on his way to a “full recovery,” his campaign said on Sunday.

-The 52-year-old Fetterman, who confirmed that he has been hospitalized all weekend, insisted the health emergency isn’t slowing his campaign.
-But the stunning revelation, just two days before Pennsylvania’s primary election, creates a cloud of uncertainty over the Democratic front-runner’s candidacy in what may be one of the party’s best Senate pickup opportunities in the nation.
+The 52-year-old Fetterman, who confirmed that he had been hospitalized all weekend, insisted the health emergency wasn’t slowing his campaign.
+But the stunning revelation, two days before Pennsylvania’s primary, created a cloud of uncertainty over the Democratic front-runner’s candidacy in what may be one of the party’s best Senate pickup opportunities.

-In a short video released by his campaign, a seated Fetterman, speaking clearly, explained that “I just wasn’t feeling very well” on Friday and said he decided to go to the hospital at the urging of his wife.
+In a 16-second video released by his campaign, a seated Fetterman, speaking clearly, explained that he “just wasn’t feeling very well” on Friday and decided to go to the hospital at the urging of his wife.
 He detailed the situation further in a written statement.

 “I had a stroke that was caused by a clot from my heart being in an A-fib rhythm for too long,” Fetterman said.
 He said the doctors were able to remove the clot, “reversing the stroke,” and got his heart under control.